-If participating in boat towed tubing, be sure to take safety precautions that comply with Girl Scouts small craft safety training and guidelines.
+If participating in boat-towed tubing, be sure to take safety precautions that comply with Girl Scouts small craft safety training and guidelines.

 - American Whitewater

-- River Tubing USA
+- River Tubing U.S.A.

 - Whitewater Rescue Institute

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit the National Center on Physical Activity and Disability.
+Learn about water safety for children with special needs.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,